fau-is/IntroCS/Inheritance/README.md

 {% next "Class Attributes"%}

-## Superclass Vehicle - Attributes
+## Superclass vehicle - Attributes

 This is your parent class.
 The constructor should take 4 positional arguments.